LeadWoods0902/DandD_Nightmare_Plague/Narrative/Narrative Overview.md

 ## [[Narrative/1 - The Worst days of their lives/5.
 The Auction/overview|The Auction]]
-Duska, Alfread & Mazikeen find themselves at the slave act
+Duska, Alfread & Mazikeen find themselves at the slave auction in the centre of town - Bismuth & Jasper are on the stand

 ## [[Narrative/1 - The Worst days of their lives/7.
 Upon Which The Party Is Founded/overview|Upon Which The Party Is Founded]]